 The PHP foreach loop works by iterating over each element in an array and executing a block of code for each iteration.
 It accomplishes this by using a set of predefined syntax rules that define how the loop should behave.

-The foreach loop executes by taking the array to iterate over and assigns the value of the first element to a new variable.
+The foreach loop executes by taking the array to iterate over and assigning the value of the first element to a new variable.
 You define this variable in the loop declaration to hold the value of each element in the array as the loop progresses.

 Next, the code inside the loop’s curly braces is executed, which can be any valid PHP code.
 This code typically performs some operation on the current element of the array, such as printing its value to the screen or manipulating it in some way.